 Every day, thousands of people visit their favorite restaurants in Miami.
 Unfortunately, many of these people experience an accidental injury while on the restaurant premises.
 You may wonder who is liable in such a situation and if there is any legal recourse available to you.
 Fortunately, you may be able to hold the liable parties accountable for your losses and fight for compensation.

-The Miami restaurant injury attorney at The Law Offices of Prosper Shaked understands the importance of getting compensation after an accidental injury.
+The Miami restaurant injury attorney at Prosper Shaked Accident Injury Attorneys PA understands the importance of getting compensation after an accidental injury.
 That is why we are ready to fight tirelessly and aggressively to obtain the compensation you deserve.
 To learn more about our services and how we can assist you, call our offices today at (305) 694-2676.

 Common Injuries in Miami Restaurants

 Nobody expects to get hurt when visiting their favorite restaurant – or any restaurant, for that matter.
 Unfortunately, thousands of people are injured every year due to accidents in restaurants.
 Property owners – including restauranteurs – have an obligation to keep their premises safe from potential dangers that may harm their customers.
 In other words, property owners must ensure a safe environment in all areas of their restaurant, including the parking lot, waiting area, dining area, and other common spaces.